What Can Cause Pain Behind the Knee?

 - Arthritis: Disorders such as rheumatoid arthritis or osteoarthritis can produce pain, stiffness, and inflammation in the knee joint, which can make the area behind the knee uncomfortable.

-- Deep Vein Thrombosis (DVT): Pain behind the knee that is typically accompanied by warmth and edema may be caused by blood clots in the leg's deep veins.
+- Deep Vein Thrombosis (DVT): Pain behind the knee, typically accompanied by warmth and edema, may be caused by blood clots in the leg's deep veins.

 - Popliteal Tendinitis: Pain may arise from inflammation of the tendons located behind the knee, particularly when engaging in activities that require bending the knee.